KloxoNGCommunity/php80-pecl/README.md

 # php80-pecl

-Implimentation of pecl for Kloxo Next Generation BUild of PHP 8
+Implimentation of pecl for Kloxo Next Generation Build of PHP 8